What is the Excellence in Teaching Award?

 Two awards have been created to recognize the importance of excellence in teaching and mentoring as a component of graduate education and the preparation of graduate students for future service as college and university faculty.
 One award will be given to a doctoral student and one to a master’s student.

-Award: Nomination to the MAGS’ annual Excellence in Teaching Award competition.
+$500 honorarium and nomination to the MAGS’ annual Excellence in Teaching Award competition.

 - Letter of Support from the Department Chair or Head, see details below